Young person found dead on Katikati College grounds

 A young person has been found dead at Katikati College.

-A police spokeswoman said they were attending the death of a young person on the grounds of KatiKati College overnight.
+A police spokeswoman said they were attending the death of a young person on the grounds of the college overnight.

 At this stage the death was not being treated as suspicious and the school has been closed for the day.

+He said the brigade officers' main role at this stage was to stop students coming into the school and protecting the area.

+"There are loads of access ways around the college, so brigade officers are stopping students at all the different gates."

-Katikati College students were told to stay home today, following the incident at the school.
+Students were told to stay home today, following the incident at the school.

 A Facebook post from the school said students were to stay at home if they were not on their way to school and students who did arrive would be supervised in the primary school hall.